rvounik/frontend2/README.md

 - Redux (with thunk?) for state management
 - Native Preact Routing (not Symfony)
 - support for ES2017 that transpiles to es5 (with polyfill)
-- Fully component based (master-slave pattern)
+- Fully component based (using root-presentational container pattern)

 __Performance__